motorina0/codenvy/DOCS.md

 `TODO - postgres backup commands`

 ## Development Mode
+For Codenvy developers that are building and customizing Codenvy from its source repository, there is a development that maps the runtime containers to your source repository.
 If you are developing in the `http://github.com/codenvy/codenvy` repository, you can turn on development mode to allow puppet configuration files and your local Codenvy assembly to be mounted into the appropriate containers.
 Dev mode is activated by setting environment variables and restarting (if Codenvy is running) or starting Codenvy (if this is the first run):
 ```
 CODENVY_DEVELOPMENT_MODE="on"
 CODENVY_DEVELOPMENT_REPO=<path-codenvy-repo>